 7.4.1 After the review meeting, the OCC shall follow up the comments/recommendations of the reviewers, write up a response, and finalise a brief summary setting out proposed modifications/developments (with justifications and implementation details) taking into account the external input from reviewers, for submission to the SISMB and CCC for endorsement and then to the AQAC for consideration and approval as appropriate.
 In the response, the CCC should provide a plan of action as far as practicable to follow up comments/recommendations which involve a longer term development and implementation.
-A copy of the report of the review meeting (and any follow-up meeting(s)), part of the review documentation with significant revisions (if any), and any other documents where deemed necessary should also be submitted.
-The AQAC's decision and comments, if any, the approved CCC response to comments/recommendations of reviewers and the brief summary on proposed modifications/developments2 will be submitted to the Senate for its information and possible comments.
+A copy of the report of the review meeting (and any follow-up meeting(s)), part of the review documentation with significant revisions (if any), and any other documents, if any, the approved CCC response to comments/recommendations of reviewers and the brief summary on proposed modifications/developments will be submitted to the Senate for its information and possible comments.